Use a federated learning strategy¶

 see how we can evaluate the aggregated model parameters on the server side.

-To do so, we need to create a new function in task.py
+To do so, we use the global_evaluate function defined in server_app.py.
+This

-.
-This function is a callback that will be passed to the
+function is a callback that will be passed to the start method of our

 Load the aggregated model parameters into a PyTorch model